Lamb (electronic band): Lamb 21st Anniversary Tour

 The band undertook a European tour in late 2017 to commemorate the 21st anniversary of the release of their first album, billed as "Twenty-One", which included a double-set concert at Manchester Cathedral which was recorded live in its entirety.
 All who attended the Manchester concert were given a free copy of the double CD album, burned on the night and autographed by both band members, which bore no identifying details or information on the content beyond the band's logo.
 The tour concluded with an extra date at the historical GDR Funkhaus in Berlin.

 The Secret of Letting Go (2019)

-The band's 7th studio album, The Secret of Letting Go, was written and recorded in the space of a year, split between their home-studio in England's South Downs, and in India and Ibiza.
-Billed to be as experimental as previous albums, the title track, The Secret of Letting Go, was written at a time that the band decided they were splitting up.
+The band's seventh and final studio album, The Secret of Letting Go, was written and recorded in the space of a year, split between their home-studio in England's South Downs, and in India and Ibiza.
+Billed to be as experimental as previous albums, the title track, “The Secret of Letting Go,” was written at a time that the band decided they were splitting up.